beumsk/rpg/README.md

 > 0.0.X

-- handle how is the game saved, laoded
+- handle how is the game saved, loaded
   - start > new/load > world
 - new > ask name > intro (dialog screen??) > world